EEN421/EEN421.github.io/_posts/2023-4-19-KQL-Detective-Part-1.md

 ![](/assets/img/Detective1/Date_GUI.png)

-To determine which of these tables dropped off during that time, we can run the following queries which hit each table from the LogManagment solution and graphs their ingest volume.
+To determine which of these tables dropped off during that time, we can run the following queries which will hit each table from the LogManagment solution and graph their ingest volume.
 <br/>
 <br/>